ns96/SCKTalk/README_SCK300S.md

 ##### Wireless Bluetooth and Web Interface

 An alternative board for making wireless Bluetooth and Web Interface connections is the, [Adafruit QT Py ESP32 Pico](https://www.adafruit.com/product/5395) (*Must be ESP32 Pico MCU, not ESP32-S2/S3/C3 etc, since those other MCUs do not support Bluetooth classic aka SPP*).
 Once the proper [Sketch](SCKCommQTPY_ESP32\SCKCommQTPY_ESP32.ino) has been loaded, connect the board to the SCK-300S unit using a USB-A cable.
-The Red/Black cables go to the +/- battery pads, Green goes to  the TX pin and White goes to the RX/pin.
-Next power on the SCK-300S and pair the board to the PC (device name is **SCKCommQTPY**) over Bluetooth from a PC.
+The Red/Black cables go to the +/- Battery Pads, Green goes to  the TX pin and White goes to the RX pin.
+Next, power on the SCK-300S and pair the board to the PC (device name is **SCKCommQTPY**) over Bluetooth from a PC.
 Once paired, take note of the assigned comm port.

 ![QTPY + USB-A](QTPY_01.png)